barchart/portfolio-client-js/packages/portfolio-api-common/README.md

 ### Package Managers

-This library has been published as a *private* module to NPM as [@barchart/portfolio-api-common](https://www.npmjs.com/package/@barchart/portfolio-api-common).
+This library has been published as a *public* module to NPM as [@barchart/portfolio-api-common](https://www.npmjs.com/package/@barchart/portfolio-api-common).

 ```shell
 npm login